 - 2 kiwi fruit brown skin removed, roughly chopped

-- Put the prepared apple into the simmering basket.
+- Put 1 large apple into the simmering basket.

 - Put the apple into the mixing bowl with 2 tbs of the reserved cooking liquid.
-Add the kiwi fruit.
+Add 2 kiwi fruit.

 - Chop for 15 seconds, speed 7, MC on, making sure to increase the speed gradually to avoid the fruit immediately sticking to the sides of the mixing bowl.
 Scrape down the mixing bowl and lid and repeat 1 to 2 times until you are happy with the consistency (Note 2).